zhoujj2013/lncfuntk/walkthroughexample.md

 ## 3. Run lncFunTK

-Once the input files and configure file, you can run lncFunTK as follow:
+If the input files and configure file are well prepared, you can run lncFunTK as follows:

 ```
 cd project_dir